 An unprecedented move indicative of shifting authorities and decisions over to those that are ultimately in charge.
-For a non-eSports company to go against the wishes of Valve is one thing.. but for ESL, a company with a healthy and tenured business relationship with Valve, almost feels like a dog biting the hand that feeds it.
+For a non-eSports company to go against the wishes of Valve is one thing..
+But for ESL, a company with a healthy and a tenured business relationship with Valve, almost feels like a dog biting the hand that feeds it.

-To allow DaZeD to join the broadcast team as an analyst during live broadcast in a role that Valve mentioned banned players should refrain from holding is game changing.
+To allow DaZeD to join the broadcast team as an analyst during a live broadcast in a role that Valve mentioned banned players should refrain from holding is game changing.
 Was Valve aware?
 Did ESL get approval?
 Did ESL just start a chain reaction?

 The original document reaffirms their stance on interacting with teams.
 It doesn't explicitly mention any banned players from taking up the helm in production or talent for tournaments, leagues, and other eSports productions.
 Initially brought up after concerns of banned players (swag, dazed, steel) were allegedly secretly working for NA organizations as players, coaches, and analysts.

 After that tournaments and other productions refrained from hosting these individuals, making it clear that they were following suit.

 For ESL to openly welcome DaZeD, it will open up an avenue for other tournaments to follow a company at the forefront of eSports.
 At the time of publication, no news has been published in a press release or a response regarding the participation of DaZeD from ESL or Valve.